robbtraister/fusion/documentation/recipes/using-runtime-properties.md

 ## Using properties

-Now, we're able to use our runtime properties in a component:
+Now, we're able to use our runtime properties in a component by using the `getProperties` method provided to us by `fusion:properties`.
+We just pass in the site name that we get from props like so:
 ```jsx
 /*  /src/components/features/my-component.jsx  */

 import React, { Component } from 'react'
 import Consumer from 'fusion:consumer'
 import getProperties from 'fusion:properties'